Medical Practices Must Reduce Patient Wait Times—Here's How

 That perception is contradicted by the results of our patient survey, which indicate that wait times do have a tremendous influence on whether people are loyal to a practice.

 Here’s what we found when we asked patients how they’ve behaved after experiencing long wait times at a doctor’s office:

-How about that: Practices overbook patients to mitigate the effects of missed appointments, but the resulting long wait times can actually cause missed appointments.
+Practices overbook patients to mitigate the effects of missed appointments, but the resulting long wait times can actually cause missed appointments.